Rocky Point Nature Trail

 |Parking Lot Longitude||-113.98893|

-Shortly after starting down the path you’ll cross over Fern Creek, and in a short distance, will reach a fork in the trail.
+Shortly after starting down the path hikers will cross over Fern Creek, and in a short distance, will reach a fork in the trail.
 The right fork leads to the Fish Creek Campground.
 Hikers should veer towards the left to continue on towards Rocky Point.

-At just over a half-mile from the trailhead you’ll reach another trail feeding in from the Fish Creek Campground.
-Hikers should continue on the main trail here.
+At just over a half-mile from the trailhead you'll arrive at another trail branching in from the Fish Creek Campground.
+Hikers should proceed straight ahead at this junction.

-At 0.6 miles you’ll reach the loop portion of this hike, which is known as the Rocky Point Nature Trail.
-The following description assumes you’ll be hiking the loop in a counter-clockwise direction, which means we’ll be taking a right at this junction.
+At six-tenths of a mile you'll reach the loop portion of the hike, which is known as the Rocky Point Nature Trail.
+The following description assumes you'll be hiking the loop in a counter-clockwise direction, which means we'll be taking a right at this junction.

-A short distance after turning onto the loop you’ll notice a side trail branching off towards the lake.
-You’ll definitely want to follow this short trail as it leads down to the shore, and the west side of Rocky Point.
+A short distance after turning onto the loop you'll notice a side trail branching off towards the lake.
+You'll definitely want to follow this short trail as it leads down to the shore along the west side of Rocky Point.
 The area around Rocky Point provides stunning views of Lake McDonald, as well as the mountains towards the northeast in the Sperry Glacier vicinity.

 After soaking in the magnificent scenery at Rocky Point you can easily pick up the main trail on the far end of this side trip.

-As you proceed on the northern portion of the loop you’ll begin to see a massive amount of destruction from the forest fire.
+As you proceed along the northern portion of the loop you’ll begin to see a massive amount of destruction from the forest fire.
 There will be thousands of dead trees standing like tooth picks in this area.
 The forest, however, is already in the process of regeneration.
-You’ll see Douglas fir, Lodgepole Pine, Western Larch and Ponderosa Pine growing in soils that have been enriched with nutrients from ash.
-Most of these young saplings are 3-5 feet in height at this point.
+You'll see Douglas fir, lodgepole pine, western larch and ponderosa pine already growing in soils that have been enriched with nutrients from ash.
+Most of these young saplings are already 4-6 feet in height at this point.

-At 1.2 miles you’ll reach the Lake McDonald Trail junction.
-To continue on the loop hike, turn left here.
+At 1.2 miles hikers will reach the Lake McDonald Trail junction.
+To continue on the loop hike you should turn left here.

-Two-tenths of a mile further down trail you’ll exit the loop portion of this hike, and will begin your return back to the trailhead on the North Fork Road.
+Two-tenths of a mile further down the trail you'll exit the loop portion of this hike, and will begin your return trip back to the trailhead on the North Fork Road.